mattermost/docs/source/onboard/migrating-to-mattermost.rst

 .. note::

   This method is the recommended way to import Slack's corporate export file.
-It can be used with Mattermost v5.0 and onwards.
+It can be used from Mattermost v5.0.

 **1. Prepare your Mattermost Server**